wpswings/event-tickets-manager-for-woocommerce/README.md

 * [**Event Tickets Manager For WooCommerce Backend demo**](https://demo.wpswings.com/bookings-for-woocommerce-pro/get-personal-demo/?utm_source=wpswings-events-demo&utm_medium=events-github-page&utm_campaign=backend-demo)

+## WITH THE WORDPRESS EVENTS MANAGEMENT PLUGIN YOU CAN

+* Provide the customers with a secure experience – scannable barcodes containing the unique ticket code.
+* Track the check-in status of attendees using the WordPress calendar plugin.
+* Allow the customers to validate their check-ins using emails.
+* The Event Tickets Manager Plugin supports multisite compatibility.
+* Enables the admin to show the list of events over different pages using shortcodes.
+* Show the event location to customers at the front end.

+## WORDPRESS EVENT PLUGIN COMPATIBILITIES

+* WordPress Events Plugin is compatible with [WPML](https://wpml.org/purchase/) multilingual support.
+* Compatibility of Mautic Integration that offers a complete management solution for your WooCommerce events data.
+* WordPress Calendar Plugin is now Compatible with [Direct Checkout for WooCommerce](https://wordpress.org/plugins/woocommerce-direct-checkout/), which simplifies the checkout process.
+* WooCommerce event ticket system is now compatible [Ultimate Gift Cards for WooCommerce](https://wordpress.org/plugins/woo-gift-cards-lite/) and [Gift Cards For WooCommerce Pro](https://wpswings.com/product/gift-cards-for-woocommerce-pro/?utm_source=wpswings-github-page&utm_medium=referral&utm_campaign=gift-cards-pro)
+* The event ticket system is now compatible with the [Wallet System for WooCommerce](https://wpswings.com/product/wallet-system-for-woocommerce-pro/?utm_source=wpswings-github-page&utm_medium=referral&utm_campaign=wallet-pro), enabling the customers to utilize the negative balance to shop.

 ##  WHAT PREMIUM VERSION OF EVENT TICKETS FOR WOOCOMMERCE OFFERS

+**1)** Admins can set the recurring date for any event very conveniently; events can recur on a daily, weekly, or monthly.

-**1) Check-In Using QR Code**: The WooCommerce Event Tickets plugin allows customers an easy check-in process by using QR Code.
+**2)** The WooCommerce Event Tickets plugin allows customers an easy check-in process by using a QR Code.

-**2) Fully Customizable PDF Tickets**: We have now introduced fully customizable PDF tickets.
+**3)** Offers fully customizable PDF tickets.
 This allows the users to create event tickets the way they want.

-**3) Multiple Layouts for Tickets PDFs**: The WordPress Events Plugin now offers a feature that allows users to select from multiple layout options for ticket PDFs when creating and managing events.
+**4)** Allow users to select from multiple layout options for ticket PDFs when creating and managing events.

-**4) Send Ticket Details with SMS**: Merchants can ensure that the customers have received their products by tracking SMSs.
+**5)** Merchants can ensure  that the customers have received their products by tracking SMSs by using the events calendar plugin.

-**5) Facebook Sharing of Tickets**: WordPress Events Plugin allows you to share your events on Facebook to get the traffic and audience for your event, this helps you to generate revenue.
+**6)** Share your events on Facebook to get the traffic and audience for your event, this helps you to generate revenue.

-**6) Email Reminder Before Event**: WordPress calendar plugin, merchants are allowed to send an email reminder to their customers before the WordPress event to notify customers that the event will start or x no. of days left to the event.
+**7)** Allow merchants to send an email reminder to their customers before WordPress events to notify them that the event will start or x no. of days left to the event.

 ### TAKE ADVANTAGE OF THE EXCLUSIVE FEATURES OF THE WORDPRESS EVENTS PLUGIN